Is CBD Beneficial for Pets? How CBD Can Help Relieve Pain and Anxiety for Dogs

-As the trend for natural wellness blooms, more individuals are looking into natural remedies to help their beloved pets with pain, separation anxiety, and more.
-Many consumers have used CBD for pain and anxiety relief, so more pet owners are looking into CBD for their lovable furry friends.
+As the trend for natural wellness blooms, more individuals are looking into natural remedies to help their beloved pets with pain, separation anxiety and more.
+Many consumers have used CBD for pain and anxiety relief, so more pet owners are looking into CBD for their lovable furry friends, particularly CBD oil for dogs with anxiety.
 Although is CBD safe for animals?
 The answer is yes!
 Dogs and cats also share the same endocannabinoid system as we do to help promote homeostasis or well-being.

 What is CBD?

 Cannabidiol, also known as CBD, is a beneficial cannabinoid from hemp that can possibly help relieve pain, anxiety, sleep deprivation, and more.
-A small trace of .3 % of
+A small trace of 0.3 % of Tetrahydrocannabinal, also known as THC, can be found in full-spectrum CBD products along with 100 other beneficial cannabinoids like CBG and CBN.
+This trace amount of THC won’t get you “high,” but it might help relieve pain severity, seizures, anxiety, and much more for both humans and pets.

 How does CBD work with our Pets?